-- Packages intended to reach McMurdo Station and South Pole Station by Christmas need to be mailed from the U.S. by Halloween. - Flat mail (letters) goes faster than packages.
-Packages may take up to six weeks. - ▶ Do not mail perishable food. - Do not use foam peanuts.
+- Packages intended to reach McMurdo Station and South Pole Station need to be mailed from the U.S. by October 15. - Prescription medicines should be sent in envelopes, not packages. - Flat mail (letters) goes faster than packages.
+Packages may not arrive. - Do not mail perishable food. - Do not use foam peanuts.